KamalDGRT/Notes/SQL/Practice.md

 ### Q39.
 Create a view V1 which is an exact copy of the _Student_ table.
 Display it after creation.

 Note: 2 seperate queries to be executed.
-One of the view and another for the displaying part.
+One for the view and another for the displaying part.

 ### Q40.
 Create a view V2 which contains roll number and name of all the 'A' graders.

 ### Q41.
 Display the contents of the new view V2.

 ### Q42.
 Create a view V3 that has a a copy of roll number and name of all the 'A' graders but with new column names.
+Display the view after creation.

+Note: 2 seperate queries to be executed.
+One for the view and another for the displaying part.

 ### Q43.
 Add a new column age of appropriate data type to the existing table and fill the age.